Disaster-hit Fukushima still short of volunteers for 2020 Games | The Japan Times

 The prefecture has increased events aimed at recruiting volunteers at company offices and colleges, while seeking to reassure potential volunteers that they can always change their minds later and withdraw their applications.

-At a recruiting event in early February in the city of Fukushima, some 80 people gathered to listen to a presentation by a prefectural official on the role of volunteers.
+At a recruiting event in early February in the city of Fukushima, around 80 people gathered to listen to a presentation by a prefectural official on the role of volunteers.

 An 18-year-old high school student who was due to start working this spring noted at the meeting that “getting the schedules soon would make it easier for us to participate.”